 Your email data will be stored in a dedicated space on an email server.
 Hence, you can send and receive emails in a higher volume.

-A web hosting plan provides a complete package in a single purchase – from space and resources to build a website, a free domain name, to a business email account.
+A web hosting plan provides a complete package in a single purchase – from space and resources to build a website, a free domain name with a business email account.
 All of your data will be stored in a server that is shared, or in virtual private and dedicated servers.

 That said, choose the one that suits your needs.
 Read on to see an example of how you can set up a professional email through Hostinger’s cPanel.